New Canaan High School Student Teddy Balkind Dies After Colliding With Another Player During Hockey Game

 “One of the problems with the neck guards, besides them being so cumbersome, is they didn’t eliminate the risk of lacerations and sometimes the skate would hit the neck guard and move to another part of the neck and still penetrate, if that was what was going to happen, so these aren’t flawless,” he said.

-For now, Curtin says he along with much of the Tri-State Area hockey community are sending their condolences and prayers to Teddy’s parents and his sister.MORE NEWS: Snow Piles Up On Long Island, With 9" In Syosset And 8" In East Williston
+For now, Curtin says he along with much of the Tri-State Area hockey community are sending their condolences and prayers to Teddy’s parents and his sister.MORE NEWS: Congressman Wants Investigation Into Andover Nursing Home Where Hundreds Of Residents, Staff Members Have COVID